7 Ayurveda Myths Debunked by Science

 The Reality

-While the three-dosha system was not developed through modern scientific methods, several lines of research suggest that constitutional typing has measurable correlates:
+The three-dosha system was not developed through modern scientific methods.
+Even so, several lines of research suggest that constitutional typing has measurable correlates:

-• Genomic studies: A 2015 study published in the Journal of Ayurveda and Integrative Medicine found distinct gene expression profiles among Vata, Pitta, and Kapha-dominant individuals
+- Genomic studies: A 2015 study in the Journal of Ayurveda and Integrative Medicine found distinct gene expression profiles among Vata, Pitta, and Kapha-dominant individuals

-The dosha system is best understood as a practical clinical framework — a way of categorising individual variation that helps guide personalised recommendations.
-It may not map perfectly onto modern biological categories, but its clinical utility is supported by thousands of years of observational data and emerging research.
+The dosha system is best understood as a practical clinical framework, a way of categorising individual variation that helps guide personalised recommendations.
+It may not map perfectly onto modern biological categories, but its clinical utility is backed by thousands of years of observational data and emerging research.

-What science says: The concept of constitutional typing is being explored in systems biology and precision medicine.
-While the specific mechanisms behind doshas need further research, the principle of personalised health based on individual variation is strongly supported by modern science.
+What science says: Constitutional typing is being explored in systems biology and precision medicine.
+The specific mechanisms behind doshas need more research.
+But the principle of personalised health based on individual variation is strongly supported by modern science.

 Myth 3: "Ayurveda Is Anti-Science"